Dawood-Hamayun/Design-IQ/README.md

 ## Data Model (Conceptual)

+DesignIQ stores research outputs as complete snapshots.

-Core stored entities include:
+Core entities include:

 - User
 - SurveyAnalysis
 - InterviewAnalysis
 - PersonaReport

-Each analysis is stored as a complete snapshot of results rather than incremental mutations.
+Each analysis represents a finished result, not an evolving document.

 ---

 ## Design Philosophy

-DesignIQ is guided by a few core principles:
+DesignIQ is guided by a few principles:

 - insights should be easy to skim
 - structure matters more than volume